lrdlc/github.io/_posts/2016-09-18-tatting-review.md

 This is my opinion on the material

-* **Lizbeth cotton size 40 in Charcoal:** this thread is super high-quality. other brands of cottons are most likely to open apart while you are working them, but this one tolerates the handwork and the needlework really well.
+* **Lizbeth cotton size 40 in Charcoal:** this thread is super high-quality.
+  Cotton thread usually opens apart while you work it, but this one tolerates the handwork and the needlework really well.
 Note that the real color is lighter than the color shown in the shop picture.
 I am really satisfied because that was exactly what I was I looking for.
 The only downside is that it is pricey. **Rating:4.5/5**